newwayland/blog/content/post/great-fiscal-sleight-of-hand/index.md

 ---
 The first, unavoidable task of any Chancellor is to stand before the despatch box and lament the state of the books.
-We will hear all the familiar notes: the cupboard is bare, the nation’s credit card is maxed out, and tough choices are the only medicine.
+We will hear all the familiar notes: the cupboard is bare, the [nation’s credit card][6] is maxed out, and tough choices are the only medicine.
 Rachel Reeves, a woman steeped in Treasury orthodoxy, will play this part to perfection.